-- The actual wording of the proposed draft legislation entitled Proposal for an Act Respecting Certain Aspects of Legal Capacity for Marriage for Civil Purposes is as follows: - Section 1: "Marriage, for civil purposes, is the lawful union of two persons to the exclusion of all others." - Section 2: "Nothing in this Act affects the freedom of officials of religious groups to refuse to perform marriages that are not in accordance with their religious beliefs." - Section 2 does not establish a new right, it only recognizes what is assumed to be an existing right
+- On January 27, 2004, the federal government amended the reference to the Supreme Court of Canada to include a question concerning the constitutionality of limiting marriage to persons of different sex - The actual wording of the proposed draft legislation entitled Proposal for an Act Respecting Certain Aspects of Legal Capacity for Marriage for Civil Purposes is as follows: - Section 1: "Marriage, for civil purposes, is the lawful union of two persons to the exclusion of all others." - Section 2: "Nothing in this Act affects the freedom of officials of religious groups to refuse to perform marriages that are not in accordance with their religious beliefs."

-- Changes to other federal statutes will also be made as a result of the new legislation - For further details see http://canada.justice.gc.ca/en/news/nr/2003/doc\30946.html - 3.
-Impact of Bill C-250 (Hate Crimes) on Same Sex Marriage - When considering the topic of same sex marriage, churches need to be aware of Bill C-250 (Hate Crimes) [See presentation by Bruce Long] - Statements opposing same sex marriage might in some situations be considered as a hate crime offence
+- Section 2 does not establish a new right, it only recognizes what is assumed to be an existing right - Changes to other federal statutes will also be made as a result of the new legislation - For further details see http://canada.justice.gc.ca/en/news/nr/2003/doc_30946.html - 3.
+Impact of Bill C-250 (Hate Crimes) on Same Sex Marriage Issues - When considering the topic of same sex marriage, churches need to be aware of Bill C-250 (Hate Crimes) [See presentation by Bruce Long]

-• Until Bill C-250 is passed, there will remain some uncertainty about the impact of this legislation

-- 4. Impact of Human Rights Legislation

-- a) The Ontario Human Rights Code

-- Part 1 of the HRC enumerates areas in which individuals have the right to be treated "equally" and without discrimination
+- Statements opposing same sex marriage might in some situations be considered as a hate crime offence - Until Bill C-250 is passed, there will remain some uncertainty about the impact of this legislation - 4.
+Impact of Human Rights Legislation - a) The Ontario Human Rights Code - Part 1 of the HRC enumerates areas in which individuals have the right to be treated "equally" and without discrimination